 So, we have compiled a list of some of the best web development tools available.
 This collection of tools will assist you in making web development easier and more efficient.
 But let’s first explain what web development is so that we can better understand the best web development tools.

 As a whole, web development refers to the actions, updates, and operations involved in building, maintaining, and managing a website in order to ensure its performance, user experience (usability), and speed.
 Professionals involved in developing and maintaining websites are referred to as web developers or (more commonly) web devs.
 In the field of web development, we can divide it into two categories—Front End Development (user-facing side) and Back End Development (server-side).

 The combination of front-end development and back-end development is known as full-stack development.

-Back End Development: It is also known as server-side scripting.
+- Back End Development: It is also known as server-side scripting.
 It works behind the scenes of a website.
 It is a part of a website that an end-user can’t see.
 It is used to store and organize data.
 The data is stored in a database.
-It focuses on the logic behind the web application, for example- creating new data in a database, fetching data from a database, updating and deleting data.
-This is done by communication between the front end and backend.
+It focuses on the logic behind the web application, for example- creating new data in a database, fetching data from a database, and updating and deleting data.
+This is done by communication between the front end and the back end.

 Why Use Web Development Tools?